-You’ve quit your daily coffee, take public transport to work and your idea of an evening out is following the store assistant with the sticker gun around the supermarket to bag the marked down items before anyone else.
+You’ve quit your daily coffee, live in constant fear of your debit card being declined, take public transport to work and your idea of an evening out is following the store assistant with the sticker gun around the supermarket to bag the marked down items before anyone else.

 Things are tight, and you can’t see a way to cut your spending any further.

 Oh man, have I been there.
 But, there is hope.

 See, you’re reading this article which means you have access to the internet, which I like to think of as the most powerful money-saving tool ever created.